justkawal/grammer/README.md

   <br>
   <br>

 #### This library is [MIT](https://github.com/justkawal/grammer/blob/main/LICENSE) licensed.
-So, it's free to use anytime, anywhere without any consent, because Open Source is love ❤️.
+So, it's free to use anytime, anywhere without any consent.

 # Lets Get Started